We received passes to Wilderness at the Smokies Adventure Forest in exchange for this post. All opinions are my own.

 Here he is again.
 Way above my head, just casually walking the balance beam.
 No fear.

 Then my kiddos teamed up.
 Here they are 40 feet above the ground.
-Miss M on the pedestal waiting to cross and that’s Li’l Man on those rope loops–almost to the end.
+Miss M on the pedestal is waiting to cross, and that’s Li’l Man on those rope loops–almost to the end.
 They absolutely could not get enough of this ropes course.
-Every time I’d get them down they’d want to know when they could go back up!
+Every time I’d get them down, they’d want to know when they could go back up!

-Even me, the chicken that came down, though it looked fun.
-There are cargo nets, balancing beams, lily pads and more!
+Even me, the chicken that came down, thought it looked fun.
+There are cargo nets, balancing beams, lily pads, and more!